thatlonelybugbear/automated-conditions-5e/README.md

 [![Forge Installs](https://img.shields.io/badge/dynamic/json?label=Forge%20Installs&query=package.installs&suffix=%25&url=https://forge-vtt.com/api/bazaar/package/automated-conditions-5e&colorB=68a74f&style=for-the-badge)](https://forge-vtt.com/bazaar#package=automated-conditions-5e)

 ## Description
-A module for Foundry and Dnd5e which uses system Hooks to add the correct config options for Rolls, trying to automate the most common Dnd5e Conditions.

-Rolling with Core, will indicate the correct button to press, on Attack Rolls, Damage Rolls, Saving Throws, Ability Checks and Skill Checks, according to the 5e ruleset.
-Fast Forwarding the rolls (holding SHIFT) will roll with advantage/disadvantage or when needed critical damage correctly.
+A Foundry VTT module for the D&D 5e game system that allows status effects and custom AC5e flags to dynamically influence any roll, including attacks, saves, ability checks, and damage.
+It highlights the correct roll button based on active effects and the 5e ruleset, ensuring rolls are made with the proper advantage, disadvantage, bonuses, or critical damage.

+The module supports **auras** and **granting modes** that can affect nearby allies or enemies, automatically applying condition-based bonuses, penalties. etc. AC5e flags allow evaluation of data from the rolling actor, opposing actor, and aura source actors — enabling automation of more complex, context-sensitive scenarios.

 <hr>
 If you like what I do, consider supporting this lonely bugbear 🐾